wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-onedrive-collaboration-manage-migrations-deployment/includes/manage-sync-app.md

 As an admin, you can decide which ring works best for your users.
 We recommend that you select several people in your IT department as early adopters to join the Insiders ring and receive features early.
 Leave everyone else in the organization on the default Production ring to ensure they receive bug fixes and new features in a timely fashion.
 The Deferred ring is the slowest ring to receive performance improvements, reliability fixes, and new features, but it allows you to control when you deploy updates.

 The OneDrive sync app checks for new updates every 24 hours when it is running.
-Windows 10 has a scheduled task that updates the sync app even when it’s not running.
+Windows 10 has a scheduled task that updates the sync app even when it's not running.

 ## Manage OneDrive sync settings using Group Policy